csci5117s24/teamOne-techshare/README.md

 ### Saving/Loading the Data From the Server
 Now that we know how to get the data from the editor, we should consider how to send it to the server.
 One possible way to do so is through the use of a POST request, assuming you have an endpoint in your server for it.
 Say we had an endpoint /addcontent which would insert the content into some kind of data storage.
 We could do a fetch to that endpoint with the data as the body, stored in something like a JSON or FormData object.

-An endpoint for the POST might look like this.
+Starting an endpoint for the POST in express might look like this.

 ```
 app.post('/addcontent', (req, res) =>{